5 Steps for Moving from 1st Generation groups to 2nd, 3rd and Beyond

 After you train them on how to share their testimony, practice friendly accountability.
 Watch and see who is doing what they learned.

-Whenever you teach a new skill and set goals, ALWAYS check and see who actually did what they said they would do.
+Whenever you teach a new skill and set goals, always check and see who did what they said they would do.
 Celebrate and affirm those people and invest more in them.
 These are the people with the potential to start new groups!

-4. Lead Them On A Clear And Simple Path Forward To Starting A New Group
+4. Lead Them On a Clear and Simple Pathway to Starting a New Group

 Almost everywhere we train, we find that the natural tendency when someone leads a friend to the Lord is to want to bring them to the church (or house group) that they are already a part of.
 If you want to see second-generation groups start though, you can’t do that.
 Instead, you have to get them to start a new discipleship group through that new person who is believing.

-For that to happen, they have to gain confidence that they know what to do when they begin to meet that person to disciple them.
+For this to happen, they have to gain confidence that they know what to do when they begin to meet that person to disciple them.
 I strongly recommend using a simple short-term discipleship set of lessons or stories.
-I like to use the T4T Baby Lessons that we have adapted for Oral Culture Peoples.
-These are simple to learn how to use.
+I like to use the story sets found on the Discover App.

 Suddenly, you have a new 2G group!

 If someone even attempts to start to disciple someone on their own rather than bringing them to the 1st generation group, make a big deal of this!
-Affirm, affirm, affirm them!
+Affirm, affirm, affirm!
 Be excited and let it show!
 This will encourage other believers to do the same.

-Remember, this is not the “natural” or easy thing to do for traditional Christians or anyone.
+Remember, this is not the “natural” or easy thing to do for traditional Christians (or anyone.)
 That is why you need to celebrate both new groups and attempts to start new groups.
-Remind them again and again of the vision for multiplying groups in order to reach more Lost people.
+Remind them again and again of the vision for multiplying groups to reach more lost people.

-These 5 things are proven steps to spark generational growth in disciple making movements.
-You will see 1st generation groups move into further generational growth.
+These five things are proven steps to spark generational growth and multiplication.
+You can see 1st generation groups move into further generational growth.

 1st Generation Skills